How to become a facilitator

-SMART Recovery will provide all the materials needed to facilitate, including this Facilitators Manual, the Workbook and Facilitators Quick Reference.
+SMART Recovery will provide all the materials needed to facilitate, including a Facilitator’s Manual and Facilitator’s Quick Reference.
 Other materials, such as video, are provided within the training website.

-Any questions may be put to the local meeting facilitator, regional coordinator or Champion (a care or treatment professional trained in SMART Recovery who offers support to get meetings off the ground).
+Any questions may be put to the local meeting Facilitator, Champion (a care or treatment professional trained in SMART Recovery who offers support to get meetings off the ground) or one of UKSR’s National Coordinators or Volunteer Regional Coordinators.
 Alternatively, the online training discussion forum is a good place to post questions.
-Trainees can attend the monthly online peer supervision meeting, which is a terrific opportunity to get advice from experienced facilitators.
+Trainees can attend the monthly online peer supervision meeting, which is a terrific opportunity to get advice from experienced Facilitators.

 Get a certificate